-Tribunal proceedings cannot be lodged until the dismissal date and the deadline is three months from that date.
-Employment tribunal cases that require more than one day in hearing (most unfair dismissal cases do) usually take around twelve months to get to a hearing.
+Tribunal proceedings cannot be lodged until the dismissal date and the deadline is three months less one day from that date.
+Employment Tribunal cases that require more than one day in hearing (most unfair dismissal cases do) usually take around twelve months to get to a hearing.

 Our practice in all potential tribunal cases is to explore the possibility of an early settlement with the employer.
-One way of doing this is through pre-claim conciliation.
+One way of doing this is through early conciliation, which is now compulsory in any event.
 This can start in the three months up to the tribunal deadline.
 It is conciliation conducted by ACAS.
 You do not have to choose between conciliation and a tribunal claim.
 If conciliation does not achieve a settlement you can still proceed with a claim.

 We provide members with tribunal representation, either internally thorough our legal team or through our external employment solicitors.
 In either case, we need to assess the claim as having reasonable prospects of success.